 Tax time.
 Those two words can strike fear in the hearts of many.
 There’s no doubt that doing your taxes isn’t much fun for most of us, but there are things you can do to make tax season a little less painful.
-Follow these tips from professional accountants and save yourself a lot less time and hassle.
+Follow these tax tips from professional accountants and save yourself a lot less time and hassle.

 Stash your receipts

-This is so important!
+It’s one of the most important tax tips!
 When it comes time to do your taxes, whether you do them yourself or submit documentation to an accountant, you’re going to need to provide receipts to back up your write-offs.
 Instead of having to hunt down your receipts each spring, designate a particular spot in your home, whether it’s a file, or a box or a drawer, to stash your receipts all year long.
 That way, come tax time, you’ll have them all together.
 (Side note: If you purchase something for your job for which you are not reimbursed by your company, keep the receipt.
 You can claim the cost on your taxes!)

 Familiarize yourself with potential deductions